Please apply four months in advance of your desired entry date.

 - Application fee of $75, international students pay $95

-Your portfolio must be uploaded as a PDF file electronically to the online application.
+Your portfolio should be uploaded as a PDF file electronically to the online application.
 There is a 5-GB limit for the file size.

 - Please do not send a hard copy of the portfolio.